abhi24me/abhi24me/README.md

 ### Know Me Better By Looking Below :

-- 🔭 I’m currently working in SequelString PVT.
+- 🔭 I’m currently working at SequelString PVT.
 LTD..
 - 🌱 I’m currently learning pdf Extraction & Web Automation
 - 🤔 I’m looking for help with Automation FrameworkS
 - 💬 Ask me about DATA and ITS VALUE